Gregor Paul: The two All Blacks candidates to become the next 'mythical beast'

 But there are two new candidates, both of whom were on view this weekend at Eden Park, who showed they could become this mythical beast who can add scrummagaing horsepower, win lineout ball, forage on the ground and zip about the field.

-Tupou Vai'I and Tom Robinson took their respective chances in an intense Super Rugby local derby, to lay down early markers as to their potential.
+Tupou Vaa'i and Tom Robinson took their respective chances in an intense Super Rugby local derby, to lay down early markers as to their potential.

 The former has already shown he can play lock at test level and he certainly didn't look uncomfortable with the pace of the game on Saturday with No 6 on his back.